- Home

 Chemistry at Lincoln is designed to produce employable graduates with a broad background in academic chemistry and significant experience of the application of chemistry in contexts relevant to society and industry.

-Chemistry graduates may pursue a wide range of careers in sectors such as computational modelling, energy, petrochemicals, pharmaceuticals, and consumer and personal care products.
-This course aims to equip graduates with extensive analytical and mathematical skills which are relevant to roles in science and technology, engineering, computing, and medicine.
+Chemistry graduates may pursue a wide range of science-related careers in sectors including energy, petrochemicals, pharmaceuticals, and consumer and personal care products.

 Application deadline

-15 January
+29 January

 Tuition fees